 Assessment serves two purposes: to help the student achieve the learning outcomes and to produce evidence of that learning.

-course grading:
+course grading :

+Participation: 5%

 Assignments & Labs: 20%

-Quizzes (2 Quizzes): 30%
+Midterm: 30%

-Participation: 10%

-Final Exam: 40%
+Final Exam: 45%

-- Assignments and lab reports are generally due one week after they are assigned. - Fail to take the final exam may incur a failing grade of the course.
+- Assignments and lab reports are generally due one week after they are assigned. - Failing the final exam may incur a failing grade of the course.

 Learning Process